tlevine/www.thomaslevine.com/content/!/let-me-help-you-share-data/index.md

 to be interesting to me.
-On the other hand, a lot of other scenarios have similar characteristics; for example, if you use a lot of proprietary data in an organization of more than a few people, your situation is probably quite similar to that of this "open" data ecosystem.
+On the other hand, a lot of other scenarios have similar characteristics; for example, if you use a lot of proprietary data in an organization of more than a few people, your situation is probably quite similar to that of this open data ecosystem.

 As far as I can tell, open data is really just about multiple people interacting with the same data.
 We call data "open" when anyone in the